lana-20/selenium-webdriver-architecture/README.md

     - Get Selenium Python [language bindings](https://www.selenium.dev/downloads/#bindings) from Selenium website (latest stable version 4.7 released on 12/02/22).

 2) Setup WebDriver Module
+    Get the WebDriver Module:
+    - PyCharm > Project Settings > Python Interpreter
+    - [__pip install selenium__](https://pypi.org/project/selenium/) - run this command in CLI to automatically install Selenium
+    - to install a version forcefully, specify that version number __pip install selenium==4.7.2__

+    To setup WebDriver module in PyCharm, first, create a new project or select an existing one.
+In this project, I set up the Selenium WebDriver.
+Go to File > Settings > My Project > Python Interpreter.
+It shows different packages already installed in PyCharm.
+Now, I need to get the Selenium package.
+    - Click on the plus (+) button
+    - Search for 'selenium'
+    - Locate 'selenium : Python bindings for Selenium'
+    - Click on 'Install Package' button
+    - Once installed, close the packages window
+    - Now, 'selenium' shows among the packages installed for my project's Python Interpreter

+    When a new version of Selenium is released, then by default this new version package also gets installed.
+This is one way to install Selenium.
+By default, PyCharm will install a stable version.
+    To install a beta version of Selenium, use CLI command __pip install selenium==4.x.x__.

 3) ...